GOP Rep. Lauren Boebert calls on Biden to lower flags in honor of Rush Limbaugh

 DeSantis called him a friend.
 It’s not clear when the flags will be lowered, since the funeral plans for Limbaugh have not been announced yet.

-The conservative radio show host lived in Palm Beach, Florida, for many years.
+The conservative radio show host lived in Palm Beach, Fla., for many years.

 CLICK HERE TO GET THE FOX NEWS APP

-Limbaugh found out he had Stage IV lung cancer in January 2020.
+Limbaugh found out he had stage-four lung cancer in January 2020.
 President Donald Trump awarded him the Presidential Medal of Freedom, the nation’s highest civilian honor, during his 2020 State of the Union Address.

 Limbaugh’s death has been widely mourned by conservatives, although critics have highlighted past comments by him that they allege were bigoted.